saul-rodriguez/KISTA/docs/install/README.txt

 Steps:

-1) Create a new directory for the new project and enter in it:
+1) Create a new directory for the new project and enter into it:

 mkdir myworkdir
 cd myworkdir